-- Execute an X-rescue in deep water as rescuer and swimmer. - Perform a link/toggle tow with a swimmer and their sea kayak. - Carry a swimmer using a bow and/or stern carry for 20m. - Demonstrate an assisted capsize rescue T-rescue or paddle-presentation rescue or "11" rescue in a dynamic environment. - Perform an incapacitated paddler ('unconscious paddler', 'hand of God') rescue.
+- Execute an X-rescue in deep water as rescuer and swimmer. - Perform a link/toggle tow with a swimmer and their sea kayak. - Carry a swimmer using a bow and/or stern carry for 20m. - Demonstrate an assisted capsize rescue T-rescue or paddle-presentation rescue in a dynamic environment. - Perform an incapacitated paddler ('unconscious paddler') rescue. - Perform an 'all-in' rescue.